GhentCDH/annotated-text/docs/components/vue/index.md

 # Vue

 :::warning
-For now v1 of the Vue component is still available.
-But it will be removed soon!.
+Add some information about the Vue component.
 :::